omuomugin/pocketMD/README.md

 Below are some notes for how generate the markdown files.

 * title with `/` will be converted to `-` in the filename
-* title with url will be "unresolved-title" into the filename
+* title with url will be "title-unresolved" into the filename